Harp, WC2N 4HS

 - 47 Chandos Place, WC2N 4HS

 Good Beer Guide pub near Charing Cross Station and the National Portrait Gallery, in Covent Garden.
 Previously owned by Punch Taverns, it became a free house in mid-2009 when the landlady bought the freehold.
+On her retirement in 2014 it was bought by Fuller's.
 It won the CAMRA National Pub of the Year award for 2010.

 When the Iterative Pub Crawl visited on a Thursday afternoon in May 2009, there was room to sit on the ground floor, but only at high tables with stools.
 On a previous Thursday evening visit in May 2008, it was packed downstairs at around 9:30pm but the small room upstairs had a very pleasant quiet ambience, with a couple of tables free, and it gradually emptied as the evening went on.